 Synthetic wet wipes are a huge environmental problem — they cause more than 90% of sewer blockages and add to the oceans’ plastic problem.

 If you opt for disposable baby wipes, use natural materials like bamboo or cotton.
 There are many eco-friendly baby wipe brands on the market.
-Some, like Ecoriginals and Tooshies by Tom, offer a subscription service.
+Some, like Ecoriginals and Tooshies by Tom, offer a subscription service, making them another essential purchase you can set and forget.

 Reusable wipes are a phenomenon.
 They are so much better for the environment, they cost less than disposables in the long term, and you never have to worry about running to the shops to restock in an emergency!
 You could make your own reusable wipes or invest in a brand like Cheeky Wipes.